-We don’t talk about thread counts when we are talking about linen, as the count would be very low compared to cotton, because the threads are naturally thicker than cotton.
-Weight however can vary a great deal and we have selected a heavier weight linen (165-200gsm) for longevity.
+We don’t talk about thread counts when we are talking about linen and hemp, as the count would be very low compared to cotton, because the threads are naturally thicker than cotton.
+Weight however can vary a great deal and we have selected a heavier weight in both the linen and hemp (165-200gsm) for longevity.

-We have added a laundered finish, but it's not over-laundered so that you can enjoy your linen for many years.
-Over-laundering will wear the fabric more (this is essentially what a laundered finish is) and may shorten the life of your linen.
+We have added a laundered finish, but it's not over-laundered so that you can enjoy your bed linen for many years.
+Over-laundering will wear the fabric more (this is essentially what a laundered finish is) and may shorten its life.

-You may see slubs in the fabric of your new linen, this is completely normal and part of the charm of the fabric.
+You may see slubs in the fabric of your new hemp or linen; this is completely normal and part of the charm of the fabric.
 As we hem and finish each piece before it is laundered, you might find the odd bit of fluff inside or on your mattress when you strip the bed.
-This is completely normal and should be gone with the first wash.
-Linen, unlike cotton, is unlikely to pill.
+This, again, is completely normal and should be gone with the first wash.
+Linen and hemp are, unlike cotton, unlikely to pill.

-Each individual piece of our 100% linen bedding has been piece dyed and laundered.
+Each individual piece of our 100% linen and 100% hemp bedding has been piece-dyed and laundered.
 This means that it is dyed after it is hemmed, which gives it that unique rustic finish and makes every piece slightly different.
 You can expect the piece to look slightly ‘worn in’ when it arrives.
 This also makes it feel super soft and tumbled.

-Your linen will get softer over time and with washing.
-We've tried lots of washing and drying with our linen and have the following tips...
+Your linen and hemp bedding will get softer over time and with washing.
+We've tried lots of washing and drying with our fabrics and have the following tips...

 Washing and Drying Your Linen Bedding